aysegulbumin/aysegulbumin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+* I completed my **Ph.D.** in Computer Science, Machine Learning at University of Florida.
-* I am currently a Student Researcher at **Google** for Spring 2023, working on state of the art NLP benchmarks and building further interesting models.
+* I was a Student Researcher at **Google** for Spring 2023, working on state of the art NLP benchmarks and building further interesting models.
 * I was a Research Intern at **Google** in Fall 2022, working with Security, Privacy and Anti-Abuse team using state of the art NLP models and working on building yet another interesting one!
 * I was Applied Science Intern at **Amazon** in Summer 2022, working on recommendation systems with Amazon Kids Personalization team.
 * I am pursuing Ph.D. at **University of Florida** under the supervision of [Dr.Kejun Huang](https://cise.ufl.edu/~kejun/).